OutsourcedGuru/raspi-temp/README.md

 ### type
 Use 'integer', 'decimal(2)' for a decimal with two digits of precision, or 'string' if you want to see the degree symbol plus either 'F' or 'C' at the end, with 'string' as the default.

+### returns
+The function will return a string or a number, depending upon that third argument.

 ## Examples
 ```
 var strTempCPU = getTemperature('cpu', 'fahrenheit');